 Beyond just keeping your teeth looking great, gum health is a huge part of oral care.
 Many people hesitate to floss because of their sensitive gums, and while you should always consult your dentist if you have concerns about your oral care, it is possible that flossing will actually strengthen your gums.

 Flossing removes bacteria causing plaque from your teeth, which helps prevent a condition called gingivitis.
 This basically refers to inflammation of the gums and is very treatable if addressed early.
 However, if it goes untreated and you continue to let the bacteria and plaque build up by not brushing twice and flossing once daily, you will likely begin experiencing the pains of periodontal disease which is much harder and much more expensive to repair.

 Have questions about the best way to prevent gingivitis and decay?
-Contact the office of Larry D. Molenda, D.D.S., a San Marcos dentist, to learn how we can help!Tags: dentist near me, san marcos dentist
+Contact the office of Larry D. Molenda, D.D.S., a dentist in San Marcos TX, to learn how we can help!Tags: dentist near me, san marcos dentist